 - Knowledge of ideal media outlets for your niche and needs

-If you have an international company, planning a China market entry, positioning your brand, building your reputation, launching new products and services, PR is one of the most cost-efficient ways of digital marketing and advertising in China.
+If you have an international company, planning a China market entry, positioning your brand, building your reputation, and launching new products and services, PR is one of the most cost-efficient ways of digital marketing and advertising in China.

 If you are already active in the Middle Kingdom with your international business, and you want to improve your reputation or even need to do some damage control, PR is also an effective way to do so.